ilovehotcakes/ESP32-Yun/README.md

-# ESP32 Motorcovers
+# ESP32 Motorcover
-A DIY motorcover solution for smarthomes.
-A [cover](https://www.home-assistant.io/integrations/cover/) is rollershutter, blinds, and window in [Home Assistant](https://www.home-assistant.io/).
+A ESP32-based DIY motorcover solution for smarthomes.
+A [cover](https://www.home-assistant.io/integrations/cover/) is a rollershutter, blinds, or window in [Home Assistant](https://www.home-assistant.io/).
+A motorized cover provides the possibility to control your covers via your choice of smarthome hub/system.
+Currently, the ESP32 motorcover interfaces with the smarthome via MQTT.
+Home Assistant provides

 ## Parts List
 Here are exact parts and costs to make 5 motorcovers.
 I spent ~$92 per motorcovers but if you